 The Institut d'Etudes Politiques de Lyon (Sciences Po Lyon) is an elite tertiary education institution in France that provides rigorous training in social sciences at large, and contemporary world affairs in particular.
 Eventually, the students who fulfill the requirements will graduate with two degrees: the B.SocSc.
-(Hons) in European Studies at the end of the fourth year from HKBU and Sciences Po's master degree (Diplôme de Sciences Po) at the end of the fifth year.
+(Hons) in European Studies at the end of the fourth year from HKBU and Diplôme de Sciences Po Lyon (equivalent to master degree) at the end of the fifth year.

 HKBU students in the European Studies French Stream will follow the normal study plan for all Year 1 and Year 2 students in that programme.
 After an intercalary year in Lyon in Year 3, they return to Hong Kong to complete their undergraduate studies in Year 4, before returning for a final Year 5 to Lyon.
 Successful completion of this year will lead to the conferring of the Diplôme.